-We used in our work the Astrogeo VLBI FITS image database2 that contains radio images contributed by A. Bertarini, L. Garcia, N. Corey, Y. Cui, L. Gurvits, X. He, D. Homan, S. Jorstad, S. Lee, R. Lico, M. Lister, E. Liuzzo, A. Marscher, C. Marvin, A. B. Pushkarev, E. Ros, T. Savolainen, A. Pushkarev, K. Sokolovski, G. Taylor, A. de Witt, M. Xu, B. Zhang, and the authors.
-It is our pleasure to thank Eduardo Ros for suggestions that led to improvements of the manuscript.
+S. Lee, R. Lico, M. Lister, E. Liuzzo, A. Marscher, C. Marvin, A. B. Pushkarev, E. Ros, T. Savolainen, K. Sokolovski, G. Taylor, A. de Witt, M. Xu, B. Zhang, and the authors.
+It is our pleasure to thank Eduardo Ros for suggestions that led to improvements in the manuscript.

 This project is supported by the Russian Science Foundation grant 16-12-10481.
-This work has made use of data from the European Space Agency (ESA) mission Gaiaprocessed by the Gaia Data Processing and Analysis Consortium.
+This work has made use of data from the European Space Agency (ESA) mission Gaia, processed by the Gaia Data Processing and Analysis Consortium.
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.
 We used in our work VLBA data provided by the Long Baseline Observatory that is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.